Home » Health Conditions » Bacterial Infections

 Antibiotic Resistant Bacteria: Major Threat Alert

-The buzz about antibiotic resistant has been slowly growing over the last few years.
+The buzz about antibiotic resistant bacteria has been slowly growing over the last few years.
 A variety of medical industry publications have been bringing it to the forefront and most recently, British top health officials are sounding the alert.
 It seems the bacteria in our world is fighting back as antibiotics become less potent on the new strains.

 antibiotic resistant bacteria